-Strong and visible leadership by management, together with effective workforce involvement, promotes a positive health and safety culture4.
-Directors and senior managers of Refuse Collection Services should consider the questions and information on the Leadership page of the HSE's website5.
+Strong and visible leadership by management, together with effective workforce involvement, promotes a positive health and safety culture5.
+Directors and senior managers of waste collection services should consider the questions and information on the Leadership page of the HSE's website6.

-5. Commissioning waste services
+5. Commissioning Waste Services

-Many local authorities choose to contract out their refuse collection service in an attempt to transfer financial and legal risks to the contractor.
+Many local authorities choose to contract out their waste collection service in an attempt to transfer financial and legal risks to the contractor.
 However, a local authority remains subject to the provisions of the Health and Safety at Work etc. Act 1974 whether or not the service is contracted out.
 Risk transfer is only effective if reasonable steps are taken to ensure the contractor is competent, and acts accordingly.
 The reputation of a local authority cannot be transferred to a contractor.

-6. Checking compliance in commissioned services
+6. Checking Compliance

-Where the service is contracted out, a stipulated periodic check should ensure that the appointed contractor is continuing to deliver to the contract service level agreement.
-For contracted out services, monitoring is essential to ensure that the contractor is meeting the specified Service Level Agreement, and that the local authority is achieving value for money - including the protection of the contractor's employees and others.
-There are many ways of facilitating this, from informal regular meetings, reviews of incidents and spot checks through to third party audits of work carried out.
-The HSE suggests that up to 25% of all contract selection processes had historically failed to adequately consider health and safety6.
+Where the service is contracted out, a stipulated periodic checks and monitoring should ensure that the appointed contractor is continuing to perform to the contract service level agreement, and that the local authority is achieving value for money.
+There are many ways of facilitating this, from informal regular meetings, performance reviews, reviews of incidents and spot checks through to third party audits.
+Some historical research carried out by HSE suggested that up to 25% of all contract selection processes had failed to adequately consider health and safety7.